RosierTests/selenium_core/README.md

-se2-template
+Selenium Core
 ============

-A Selenium WebDriver template you can use for practically any web project.
+A Selenium WebDriver demo project and template you can use to learn how to build your own web automation suite.
+View project wiki for additional information.